-By Yuyuko Takemiya and Zekkyo.
-Released in Japan by ASCII Media Works, serialization ongoing in the magazine Dengeki Daioh.
+By Kazuma Kamachi and Motoi Fuyukawa.
+Released in Japan as “Toaru Kagaku no Railgun” by ASCII Media Works, serialization ongoing in the magazine Dengeki Daioh.
 Released in North America by Seven Seas.

 Last time I noted that Academy City was fostering an entire world of superheroes, and this new volume shows us how dark that world really is.
 Every time we’ve seen a science or research project in either Index (now licensed by Yen Press!) or Railgun, it’s been bad news for those being experimented on, those uncovering the conspiracy, and even random passersby.
 And now with this new volume we have two of the bigger ‘experiments’ meeting each other, as Misaka and Shokuhou reluctantly team up to try to save the sisters.
 Unfortunately, the sisters are not the endgame of our latest mad researcher villain, Misaka is – which means we once again get a really nasty cliffhanger.